thelia-modules/Diaporamas/README.md

 To delete diaporamas, go to the diaporama list and click on the Trash Icon of the diaporama you want to delete.

+The module uses the [SmartyFilter module](https://github.com/thelia-modules/SmartyFilter) to change shortcodes into diaporamas.
+For this, the Smarty filter whose code is `diaporamas.filter.shortcodes` has to be activated.
+The filter is activated automatically while activating the Diaporamas module.

 2. API
 ---

-The module provides some entities for using Diaporamas in Thelia
+The module provides some entities for using Diaporamas in Thelia.

 ### 2.1.
 Loops